steam0/pact-guide/README.md

 # Notes for future development of this guide
+- Releasing new versions with confidence
 - Impossible to predict all corner cases of usages
 - > API versioning is a great theory that is awful to implement.
 When building microservices and doing multiple deploys per day developers may risk having to support multiple different API-versions.
 API versioning is great while having regular scheduled system upgrades.
 - Discuss negative sides.
 Why wont this work?
 - CDC For internal use only?
 Why/Why not external use?
 (A tool for external consumers to inform about usage/ An external CDC is not a binding contract but a guideline/information pipeline to the provider)
 - My test doesnt work, whos problem is it?
 - Good and bad examples of cdc-tests https://docs.pact.io/best_practices/contract_tests_not_functional_tests.html
+- It is impossible to write perfect API documentation.
+(All contracts will be flawed)